JSMassmann/jsmassmann.github.io/index.md

 # Maths

 My ORCID is 0009-0003-8458-4700.
-My Erdős number is <code>NaN</code>: the only person who I've collaborated with has only collaborated with me.
+My Erdős number is `NaN`: the only person who I've collaborated with has only collaborated with me.
 I'm the author of OEIS sequence A368423.

 ## My research interests